chpladmin/chpl-website/README.md

 ## Prerequisites

-Git, Node.js, npm, and gulp are required to install and test this project.
+Git, Node.js, Yarn, and Webpack are required to install and test this project.

  * Git: [git][git]
  * Node.js: [nodejs][nodejs]